ElPatatone/ElPatatone.github.io/_posts/2025-08-05-burnout-story.md

 amazing fight), and a few hours before I had to leave I started watching a [video on pointers in C](https://www.youtube.com/watch?v=MIL2BK02X8A) to jog my memory
 (pun intended).

-The first time I was learning pointers during my degree, I was more focusd on the syntax and how to use it in the programming language, this being C. I was not focused on what goes under the hood at all.
+The first time I was learning pointers during my degree, I was more focused on the syntax and how to use it in the programming language, this being C. I was not focused on what goes under the hood at all.
 I was leaving that layer of abstraction be and moved on with my day.